 AROUND THE REGION - 2

-(Above) The stunning images from the NMSI collection shows the superb artwork commissioned by the 'Big Four' railway companies and later British Railways for posters across the country.
+(Above-Below) The stunning images from the NMSI collection shows the superb artwork commissioned by the 'Big Four' railway companies and later British Railways for posters across the country.
 The NMSI family is comprised of four award-winning museums, each with their own diverse identity: the Science Museum, the National Media Museum and, of course, the National Railway Museum (NRM) at York which houses the world's pre-eminent railway collection.
 The NRM is spread across three halls: the Great Hall - formerly the steam engine shed (50A) - complete with a working turntable, while the Station Hall (previously York's central goods depot) is now laid out like a 'period' railway station.
 The Science Museum at Swindon is a massive site housing collections ranging from the iconic Lockheed Constellation airliner to super computers, bicycles and the last Fleet Street printing press, however the NMSI's full collection is so big that only 8% of the artefacts are on public view.
 The rest are hidden-away at an ex-WW2 airfield just off the M4, but enthusiasts are amply compensated by the NMSI Collections Online; it is a superb website displaying thousands of objects including a range of fabulous railway travel posters...a visit is highly recommended.
 This link will take you to the posters featuring the railway paintings of Terence Cuneo whose career spanned more than half a century, by which time he established himself among the highest echelons of twentieth century British art.
 This striking British Railways poster - 'An Engine is Wheeled' by Terence Cuneo was published in 1949, depicting a Fairburn 4MT Class 2-6-4 tank engine being lowered onto its wheels by an overhead crane at Derby Locomotive Works.
 The British Railways totem logo is at bottom left and right.
 (Below) This photo of the construction of a London, Midland & Scottish Railway 2-6-4 tank locomotive at Derby Works in 1945 can be found in the NMSI's 'Crewe Collection'; this is just one of several thousand evocative images now available from the archives of the National Railway Museum at York.
 The NRM has a collection of 1¾ million photos covering the history of Britain's railways from 1850 to the present day; the archives are currently being digitalised to make them available to a wider audience and preserve them for the future; a visit here is highly recommended...

 RICHARD COURTNEY'S ALBUM OF LOST PHOTOS FOUND - A RESULT!